adithyaa2001/Design-of-CMOS-AND-Gate/README.md

 - Number of NMOS transistors used: 3
 - Number of PMOS transistors used: 3
 - The MOSFET model that has been chosen is the TT model from the 28nm PDK
-- The W/L ratio of the NMOS transistor in the inverter: 0.12um/0.03um
+- The W/L ratio that has been chosen for the NMOS transistor in the inverter: 0.12um/0.03um
 - The W/L ratio that has been chosen for the NMOS transistors in the NAND Gate: 0.24u/0.03u
 - The W/L ratio that has been chosen for the PMOS transistor in the inverter: 0.24u/0.03u
 - The W/L ratio that has been chosen for the PMOS transistors in the NAND Gate: 0.24u/0.03u